5-Minute Cold Call Prospect Research Framework

 - Clay or Common Room for automated trigger event enrichment piped into your sequence.

-- LinkedIn Sales Navigator's "Account IQ" (rolled out broadly in late 2025) which summarizes recent news, hires, and financial signals in about 15 seconds per account.
+- LinkedIn Sales Navigator's "Account IQ", which summarizes recent news, hires, and financial signals per account in seconds.

 - Perplexity or ChatGPT with web search for synthesizing earnings call commentary on public targets โ paste the company name and ask "what did the CFO say about cost pressures on the last earnings call?"

 - Your CRM's activity history โ check it first.
-The #1 cause of bad cold calls in 2026 isn't bad research; it's calling someone an AE already pitched 90 days ago.
+One of the most common causes of bad cold calls in 2026 isn't bad research; it's calling someone an AE already pitched 90 days ago.

-The reps I see hitting 150% of quota aren't researching longer โ they're researching with a checklist and stopping when they have enough.
+Top-of-leaderboard reps aren't researching longer โ they're researching with a checklist and stopping when they have enough.

 The takeaway